Skip to main content

 — Nicolas G. Miller, Artist [commenting after the event]

-To watch the “Three Lives” discussion, see the video below, or go to the Qualcomm Institute YouTube channel to watch all the panel discussions from opening night.
+To watch the “Three Lives” discussion, see the video below, or go to the Qualcomm Institute YouTube channel.

 “Three Lives” is part of the larger EMBODIED PACIFIC exhibition, a PST ART: Art and Science Collide partnership between UC San Diego Visual Arts and Birch Aquarium at Scripps Institution of Oceanography.
 EMBODIED PACIFIC features projects at six venues by 30 artists working with researchers in laboratories, field sites, and archives in SoCal and the Pacific Islands.